KennyNova/messaging-app-socket.io/readme.md

 ### Starting The App

-To start the app run the command ```npm local-start``` in the root directory.
+To start the app run the command ```npm run local-start``` in the root directory.
 This will download all the required dependencies and start the app.
 Once the app is running simply open your browser and to access [http://localhost:8000](http://localhost:8000) and enter a username.
 Then select what room you would like to enter and chat away!